 All agreed that healthcare reform would not be repealed, though each said they expect some "fixes" would be made on the margins.

-Only Mazzo, who is also chairman of trade organization AdvaMed, said he minks the Supreme Court will overturn the individual mandate when it hears a case challenging the provision in 2012.
+Only Mazzo, who is also chairman of trade organization AdvaMed, said he minks the

 The healthcare industry in general, and the medical device segment in particular, is "something which most people have strong opinions about but very little facts," Keckley said.